yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

 2. After the application is fully published, use Chrome to browse to the Swagger endpoint at <http://localhost:8082/swagger/ui/index>.

-3. Select the Orders API methods, and select the POST operation for /api/orders.
+3. Select the **Orders** API methods, and select the POST operation for /api/orders.

     ![In the Swagger endpoint window, Orders is circled.
 Below Orders, /api/orders method is circled.
 While the other methods have Get buttons next to them, the /api/orders method has a Post button next to it.](media/image93.png "Swagger Endpoint Window")

 4. POST an order to the Contoso Events application.
-Copy the order request JSON below into the order value box, and select Try it out.
+Copy the order request JSON below into the order value box, and select **Try it out**.

     ```
         {